-In case of conflict (at same place in code two developers has written) between two development, SVC shows both the codes and developer can manually merge (select correct code) and can update (git push) in central repository.
-SVC maintains a set of files for a version, any point of time the set of files can be retrieved.
+In case of conflict (at the same place in code two developers has written) between two development, the version control (VC) shows both the codes and developers can manually merge (select correct code) and can update (git push) in the central repository.
+VC maintains a set of files for a version, any point of time the set of files can be retrieved.
 When any change in SVC is made ( source file is added or modified) the version number changes or advances.

 Git commands :

-- git init , creating for new repository.
+- git init creates a new repository.

-- git revert command perform undo changes.
+- git revert command performs undo changes.

 - git add command prepare the staging area for next commit

-- Branches are light weight in git, as they have only reference for change codes, not the full copy.
+- Branches are lightweight in git, as they have only reference for change codes, not the full copy.